Special notice to remove director template

 What are the key features?

-• alternative forms of letter
+• confidentiality of the letter of intent

 Explanatory Guides